 Matte finishes are non-glare, smooth, and diffuse-reflective finishes for wheels.
 They provide your rims with a sophisticated appearance without glare, and they are popular among sports and luxury cars.

 Matte finishes last longer than glossy finishes.
-Moreover, they are more protected than glossy wraps and give rims a sleek and modern look.
+Moreover, they are more protective than glossy wraps and give rims a sleek and modern look.

 Glossy Textures